 For the indigenous peoples of America and Vietnam, participation in the Vietnam War was often complicated.
 In the highlands of Vietnam, the indigenous Degas or Montagnards fought alongside American soldiers, but were abandoned when the war ended.
 Plus, we hear the testimony of a Native American veteran who fought for the U.S. on foreign soil.

 EPISODE THREE: WOMEN OF WAR

 Alongside the army of men on the front lines of conflict was an army of women in support roles, formal and informal.
-From the flight attendants who welcomed men to war to the journalists who reported the casualties, women were often a major part of soldiers’ experience of the war.
+From the nurses who treated wounded men to the journalists who reported the casualties, women were often a major part of soldiers’ experience of the war.
 We hear the stories of some of these women, and reflect with scholars on how women’s experience of Vietnam changed the gender politics of the era.

 Part 6: War Wives & Resistance

 The war upended the lives of millions of women at home, some of whom turned to activism in an effort to bring their husbands home.
 We tell the stories of war wives who allied with anti-war activists to bring about the return of POWs.

 EPISODE FOUR: A LOST HOMELAND

 The end of the war and American withdrawal also marked the final days of a homeland for more than a million South Vietnamese people.
 We tell the story of the chaotic withdrawal of U.S. troops from Vietnam as seen from both sides of the war.

 One of the Vietnam War’s most enduring legacies are the Vietnamese communities of America, who arrived en masse after the Fall of Saigon.
 In our final episode, we explore the stories of these neighborhoods and hear the accounts of South Vietnamese who watched their homeland disappear from abroad.